ridhu-uic/Boolean-Algebra-with-OOP/DSL_Boolean_Operations/ReadMe.md

 				Catch is used tp catch the thrown exception.
 If the exception is caught, it executed the thenClause and prints the reason.
 		CatchException(name: String, block: => BooleanExpression, catchBlock: BooleanExpression) CatchException is function which is used to define a scope (block), where a particular exception is expected. catchBlock :  takes the input as Catch case mentioned above and if the exception is caught, it proceeds like the catch case.
+9. Partially Evaluated Functions and Optimizers
+			The language developed supports partially evaluated functions which means the expressions can be partially evaluated without complete data. eg : Variable("A") -> true, Variable("B") is not declared.
+			OR(Variable("A"),Variable("B"))  ->  true as OR(true,x) -> true.
+			Similar evaluation and optimization is done for all the Boolean Operators.

 ## Addressing Few Questions.